Vice President Salary Negotiation: How to Negotiate a Vice President Job Offer

 Before we explain the steps for a successful vice president negotiation, it’s important to clarify that you should only follow these steps once you have an official offer in hand.
 Negotiating before you have received an offer can actually work against you.

 We’ve proven the below negotiation strategies with hundreds of career professionals and believe they are key to a successful VP job offer negotiation.
-And if you’re looking for individual help negotiating your vice president salary, you can also reach out to our team for personal coaching.
+While these are the key steps to a vice president salary negotiation, we strongly recommend VPs work with a Salary Negotiation Coach to guarantee success and get all of our strategies.

 1) UNDERSTAND THE COMPONENTS OF YOUR VICE PRESIDENT SALARY